TRUFAMANIA

 Macroscopic characters:

-Ascomata: hypogeous, subglobose or irregular in form, gibbous, lobed, 2-3 (5) cm in size, smooth, pubescent at first, glabrous at maturity, initially whitish, becoming light ochre, brown at maturity, sometimes with reddish patches
+Ascomata: hypogeous, subglobose or irregular in shape, gibbous, lobed, 2–3 (–5) cm across, smooth, pubescent at first, glabrous at maturity; initially whitish, becoming light ochre, brown at maturity, sometimes with reddish patches.

-Odour: slight and pleasant at first, nutty, similar to other immature truffles, strong, garlicky, acetylenic, unpleasant with age.
+Odour: faint and pleasant when young, nutty, similar to that of other immature truffles; strong, garlicky, acetylenic and unpleasant at maturity.
 Detectable by truffle dogs.

 Taste: strong, garlicky at maturity.